 - Cornstarch – This helps thicken up the mix whether you're making soup or using it as flavoring for a dip, and keeps the other ingredients from clumping together.

-- Sugar – This might seem like an unexpected ingredient, but it really goes together well with and brings out the flavor of onion and balances the flavors similarly to salt.
+- Sugar – This might seem like an unexpected ingredient, but it brings out the flavor of onion and balances the flavors similarly to salt.

-How to make your own “Lipton” onion soup mix — without gluten
+How to make gluten free onion soup mix

-Probably one of my favorite things about this recipe is that it's so darn easy — just grab these few kitchen essentials, mix, and you're done!
+One of my favorite things about this recipe is that it's so easy — just grab these few kitchen essentials, mix, and you're done!

 Use fresh ingredients

-I know that's a funny thing to say considering that we're using powdered ingredients, but the point I'm trying to make is that gluten free onion soup mix isn't really the best solution for using up that onion powder that's been stuck at the back of the cabinet for months (or years?)
+I know that's a funny thing to say considering that we're using powdered ingredients, but the point is that gluten free onion soup mix isn't really the best solution for using up that onion powder that's been stuck at the back of the cabinet for months.

 As the flavor of onion powder diminishes the longer it sits, try to use a brand new, fresh container when making soup mix.